hakish/hakish.github.io/_posts/2024-04-28-TransactionalAnnotationWithJDBCTemplateBatchUpdate.markdown

 @Transactional
 public int[] insertAll (List<SaveThisObject> objsToInsert){
 	SqlParameterSources parameterSources = SqlParameterSourceUtils.createBatch(objsToInsert.toArray());
-	rturn this.jdbcTemplate.updateBatch(insertSql, parameterSources);
+	return this.jdbcTemplate.updateBatch(insertSql, parameterSources);

 }

 {% endhighlight %}

 ## Problem
-With the code I had observed that sometimes when the size of objsToInsert in the order of many thousands, there was nothing inserted in the table.
+With the above code I had observed that sometimes when the size of objsToInsert is in the order of many thousands, there was nothing inserted in the table.

 ## Analysis
-Looking at the api implementation for NamedParameterJdcTemplate udpateBatch(..) reveals that the _entire list of objects is considered as a single batch_.
+Looking at the api implementation for NamedParameterJdcTemplate udpateBatch(..) used in the snippet reveals that the _entire list of objects is considered as a single batch_.
 You could  overcome this limitation using a different batchUpdate API - the one that enables you to override BatchPreparedStatementSetter's getBatchSize api and chunk the list of inserts into smaller batches.
 A batch here is nothing but set of sql commands to be executed one for every object to be inserted which is added to a single PreparedStatement object.
 So a single batch when executed sends this bunch of commands to the database server in a single go.